Skip to main content

 The Verdict

-The Twinkly Strings are the best outdoor string lights for buyers who want showstopper animations, Matter ecosystem compatibility, and pixel-level effects that no competitor matches.
-For most everyday patio ambiance buyers, the Govee RGBIC delivers 80% of the experience at 46% of the cost.
+The Twinkly Strings are the best outdoor string lights for buyers who want showstopper animations and pixel-level effects that no competitor matches — provided you can mount them under cover, since the standard Strings are IP44.
+For most everyday patio ambiance buyers who need a weather-exposed run, the Govee RGBIC delivers most of the experience at a lower price with an IP65 rating.

 Check Price on Amazon →

-"Twinkly Strings are the string lights that make your neighbors stop and ask questions — the pixel-level effects running across a patio installation are genuinely stunning." — The Verge
+"Twinkly Strings are striking smart string lights that aren't just for Christmas — the pixel-level effects running across a patio installation are genuinely stunning." — TechRadar

 Do Twinkly Strings require a hub?